Skip to main content

 Career prospects

-Graduates move onto careers as urban designers, or in urban design related work.
-Most of these careers are to be found within the wider areas of architecture, urban planning, property or public policy.
-These may be within the public, private or voluntary sectors.
-Some of our graduates continue to higher research degrees.
+Our alumni have enjoyed successful careers in urban design, master-planning, local government planning and design departments, design and interdisciplinary consultancies, public-realm design, community-focused development and regeneration, and related built environment professions, or to pursue further academic study.
+Most of these careers are to be found within the wider areas of architecture, urban planning, property or public policy within the public, private or voluntary sectors.
+Some of our graduates have continued their academic studies by undertaking a PhD.

 Next steps